Article first published March 2015, updated March 2019

-This means that the more people who are involved in a specific situation (like receiving a feedback email), the less likely any of them are to react.
+The more people who are involved in a specific situation (like receiving a feedback email), the less likely any of them are to react.

-At the very minimum, you should use personalization tags in the opening line to say “Hi John” as opposed to “Dear valued customer”
+At the very minimum, you should use personalization tags in the opening line to say “Hi John” as opposed to “Dear valued customer.”

-Furthermore, if you have other information about the user (such as company name), try to include that in your email as well.
+Furthermore, if you have other information about the user (such as their company name), try to include that in your email as well.

 3. Tell people why you want their input

-In the first instance, the person pushing in simply asked “Can I use the copier?” and 63% let him cut in line and go first.
+In the first instance, the person pushing in simply asked, “Can I use the copier?” and 63% let him cut in line and go first.

-In the second instance, the person asked “Can I use the copier because I need to make copies?” and 94% let him go first.
+In the second instance, the person asked, “Can I use the copier because I need to make copies?” and 94% let him go first.

-Despite the person’s reasoning being nonsensical (everybody was in the line because they needed to make copies), there was a significant increase in the amount of people who let him go first purely because he explained his reasons.
+Despite the person’s reasoning being nonsensical (everybody was in the line because they needed to make copies), there was a significant increase in the number of people who let him go first purely because he explained his reasons.

-Looking back at our survey email mentioned earlier, you can see we told recipients that we want to get their thoughts on ‘what’s important to them when it comes to email marketing so that we can plan new features’
+Looking back at our survey email mentioned earlier, you can see we told recipients that we want to get their thoughts on “what’s important to them when it comes to email marketing so that we can plan new features.”

-Not only does this give them the ‘why’ behind the survey, but it gives them an incentive to complete it (having their say in what features get added to a product they use).
+Not only does this give them the “why” behind the survey, but it gives them an incentive to complete it (having their say in what features get added to a product they use).